 Further queries in DataDirect, HSDW, and CDR databases were performed to extract fecal calprotectin (FCP) and C-reactive protein (CRP) levels.
 The databases were also queried for endoscopic, pathologic, computer tomography (CT), and magnetic resonance imaging (MRI) reports, as well as for the use of steroids (budesonide, prednisone, or methylprednisolone).
-Data were extracted into HSDW tables and Excel workbooks with specific codes correlating to each patient and with a separate “key” file.
-Each individual patient’s results were matched pre and post ustekinumab initiation.
-Only patients who had pre and post values for a variable of interest were included in the corresponding analysis.
-Values from 12 months to initiation date were included in the pre group and values from about 6 months to 2 years after initiation date were included in the post group.
-Care was taken to ensure that all post values were obtained during the interval when the patient was actively receiving ustekinumab.
-If the medication was discontinued in less than 2 years, then the discontinuation date was made the final date for values.
+Data were extracted into HSDW tables and Excel workbooks with specific coded identifiers correlating to each patient stored in a separate “key” file.
+Each individual patient’s results were matched pre- and post- ustekinumab initiation.
+Only patients who had both pre- and post- values for a variable of interest were included in the corresponding analysis.
+Values from 12 months to the initiation date were included in the pre group and values from 6 months to 2 years after initiation date were included in the post group.
+Care was taken to ensure that all post- values were obtained during the interval when the patient was actively receiving ustekinumab.
+If the medication was discontinued in less than 2 years, then the discontinuation date was made the final date for available values.

-Initially, treatment improvements in FCP and CRP levels were compared between SKIN and NOSKIN.
-Subsequently, written endoscopy, imaging, and pathology reports were divided into before ustekinumab initiation and after 6 months of ustekinumab treatment and then paired by patient.
+Treatment-associated improvements in FCP and CRP levels were compared between SKIN and NOSKIN.
+Additionally, written endoscopy, imaging, and pathology reports were divided into before ustekinumab initiation and after 6 months of ustekinumab treatment and then paired by patient.
 These pairs were then manually reviewed by two blinded observers, who were unaware of whether the individual being assessed had skin disease.
 Each observer then assigned each patient a numeric value based on the Likert score for the degree of change: (1 – severely worsening, 2 – slight worsening, 3 – no change, 4 – some improvement, and 5 – complete resolution of severe disease).
-Should the scoring be in the additional tables/appendices?
+When differences occurred, these were resolved in a consensus meeting which included reference to the original reports and images.

 Pathology reports before and after ustekinumab treatment were investigated to ascertain whether the patient required surgery.
 All patients who had surgery before ustekinumab initiation were removed.
-The analysis then compared the relative percentage of surgeries in both SKIN and NOSKIN for patients with intact colons and small bowels.
+The analysis then compared the relative percentage of surgeries in both SKIN and NOSKIN for patients with previously intact colons and small bowels.

-Smaller sub-analyses were performed on the written reports.
+Smaller sub-analyses were performed on the written reports for two variables: ulceration and penetrating complications.
 After ascertaining the presence of a variable on patient reports obtained prior to ustekinumab initiation, the same patients’ reports obtained after 6 months of treatment were queried for the same variable.
 The reports were then manually reviewed for accuracy.
 The first assessment evaluated for presence of ulceration on endoscopy.
 The extracted endoscopy reports were screened for the words: ulcer, erosion, or aphtha.
 The second sub-analysis ascertained whether there was a differential effect of ustekinumab on fistulas, sinus tracts, and abscesses between SKIN and NOSKIN based on imaging reports.
-The third one assessed for presence of inflammation on pathology reports, by searching for the key words: colitis, ileocolitis, ileitis, and enteritis.
-The reports were then reviewed to ensure that the inflammation was active and not quiescent.
+The third sub-analysis assessed for presence of inflammation on pathology reports, by searching for the key words: colitis, ileocolitis, ileitis, and enteritis.
+The reports were then manually reviewed to ensure that the inflammation was active and not quiescent.

 Statistical Design

 For the continuous variables CRP and FCP paired T-testing was used to compare improvements within each of the two groups, SKIN and NOSKIN.
-Unpaired T-tests assuming unequal variances were used to compare SKIN to NOSKIN for the continuous variables and for the Likert score of pathology, endoscopy, and imaging reports.
-Cronbach Alpha (raw) inter-relator reliability (IRR) scores were used to assess for similarities between the two blinded observers’ scores.
+Unpaired T-tests assuming unequal variances were used to compare SKIN to NOSKIN for the end-of-study continuous variables and for the Likert score of pathology, endoscopy, and imaging reports.
+Cronbach Alpha (raw) inter-rater reliability (IRR) scores were used to assess for similarities between the two blinded observers’ scores.